pypackaging-native/pypackaging-native/docs/key-issues/cross_compilation.md

 provided ways to avoid the need to run the host interpreter.
 For example, `numpy` and `pybind11` ship headers and have `get_include()` functions in their main namespaces to obtain the path to those headers.
-That is clearly a problem, which packages dependending on those headers have to work around (often done by patching those packages with hardcoded paths within a cross-compilation setup).
+That is clearly a problem, which packages depending on those headers have to work around (often done by patching those packages with hardcoded paths within a cross-compilation setup).

 `pip` provides support for installing wheels for a different platform